vault27/Foundation/ospf.md

 - If there is an topology change - router sends LSA, if no changes LSAs are sent every 30 mins
 - Each router stores the data, composed of individual link-state advertisements (LSA) , in its own copy of the link-state database (LSDB) .
 Then, the router applies the Shortest Path First (SPF) algorithm to the LSDB to determine the best (lowest-cost) route for each reachable subnet (prefix/length)
 - Two routers can have 2 neighborships via different interfaces - and it is ok - router ID is the same
+- When nothing happens, only HELLO packets travel through network
+- If somethings happens and timers are default, changes will occur slowly

 ## Metric